 You may start your Maternity Leave any time from 11 weeks before your due date.
-You will still accrue holiday entitlement during this time which, if you wish, you may add to the beginning or end of your maternity leave.
+You will still accrue holiday entitlement during this time which you may add to the beginning or end of your maternity leave.

 You should tell your employer when you want to start your Maternity Leave and receive Statutory Maternity Pay.
-You also need to tell your employer, as if there are any health problems or you need to take time off work for appointments, you cannot take any paid time off for ante-natal appointments before you have told them about your pregnancy.
+If there are any health problems, or you need to take time off work for appointments, you cannot take any paid time off for ante-natal appointments before you have told work about your pregnancy.
 If you do take maternity leave, your employer will assume you are taking off the full amount you’re entitled to, so if you intend coming back sooner, you need to give your employer at least 28 days’ notice of your return.

 No matter how long you have worked in your current job, you are entitled to a reasonable amount of paid time off for ante-natal care.
 This must be at your normal rate of pay, and it is unlawful for an employer to refuse this right.